radian-software/straight.el/README.md

     Could not create connection to raw.githubusercontent.com:443

 There are two ways to solve this problem.
 One way is to install a version of Emacs that is linked with GnuTLS.
-With [Homebrew], that looks like this:

-    $ brew install gnutls
+The [Homebrew] formula for Emacs was recently updated to link with GnuTLS by default, so you need only do this:

-    $ brew install emacs --devel --with-cocoa --with-gnutls
+    $ brew upgrade emacs

 The other way is to let Emacs use certificates provided by LibreSSL, which you can do by running these commands:

-    $ brew install gnutls
-    $ brew install libressl
+    $ brew install gnutls libressl

 And adding this to your init-file, *before* the bootstrap snippet: